 The percentage of respondents spontaneously identifying at least one family planning method increased substantially between the first and follow-up surveys.
 In the four main cities, awareness increased from 84 to 91 percent among high-exposure respondents in the ten months between surveys.
-Overall, 97 percent of the postcampaign respondents in the four main cities said they recognized the logo; only 57 percent had recognized it in the baseline survey.
+Overall, 97 percent of the postcampaign respondents in the four main cities said they recognized the logo; only 57 percent bad recognized it in the baseline survey.
 There was an increase from 24 to 66 percent in the four main cities of respondents citing television as their source of reproductive health information.
-There was also a 4 percent increase in the number of respondents citing radio as their source for such information.
+There was also a 4 percent increase in produced substantial change in awareness, knowledge, and behavior..."